tytydraco/yessleep/out/I_broke_my_purity_pledge_My_dead_dad_is_less_than_happy_about_it.md

 Using the shovel I’d brought with me, I sealed the hole’s narrow entrance with the dirt that had been knocked loose around it.
 Last, I patted the dirt as neatly as I could to cover any signs that a hole had been there in the first place.

 I couldn’t fix the altered headstone, but with any luck the authorities would conclude that nothing had happened beyond some superficial vandalism.
 There’d be no reason to do anything to the grave other than replace the headstone.
 I’d probably be questioned, but I wouldn’t fall under any suspicion.
-I had no reason to replace my own name with an obscenity, after all.
+I had no reason to carve an obscenity over my own name, after all.

-At home, I cleaned up much of the mess dad had made until nothing remained but a few dirty stains on the carpet.
+At home, I cleaned up much of the mess dad had made until nothing remained but a few stains on the carpet.
 Finally, I stepped into the shower, where, under hot water, I scrubbed off the layer of sweat, dirt, and filth that, by this point, had covered my body.

 When I stepped out, I stared at myself in the bathroom mirror, slowly taking in the fact that the face looking back at me belonged to a fundamentally different person than before.